COVID-19 Monitoring and Measures

 Current Level of Service

-The library will continue to offer the ADA reasonable accommodation of curbside and expanded homebound service to all who cannot or choose not to wear a facemask.
+The library will continue to offer the ADA reasonable accommodation of curbside and expanded homebound service to all.

 This policy was enacted with the support of the Chilton Public Library Board of Trustees, which has "exclusive charge, control and custody of the library building," per state statute (43.58).